untra/untra.github.io/about.md

 I am familiar with both the _Object Oriented Programming_ and _Functional Programming_
  software design philosophies.
 I have strong opinions about both of these, ask me about them.

+I also adhere loosely to the design philosophy of _Railway Oriented Programming_ and _Test Driven Development_.

 I enjoy working with the _Scrum_ and _Kanban_ iterative development philosophies.
-I have a few other opinions about these, but my convictions here aren't as strongly held.

 > There is no one right way to build software.